basiliszag/NFLPlaySim/README.md

 	- The chance that a field goal is missed is solely determined by the distance to the goalposts (= distance to endzone + 17 yards).
 	- The chance that a kickoff is returned for a touchdown is always 3 percent.
 Otherwise, kickoffs automatically become touchbacks (opponent's ball at their 25 yard line)
 	- Punters are assumed as total perfect machines here, due to the completely unpredictable nature of a punted football.
 A punter will always kick for 50 yards.
 If the punting team is beyond their opponent's 50 yard line, the punter will kick the ball to the opponent's 5 yard line.
 This means a punter will never punt a touchback.

+For now, this will simulate a single play on offense vs. a single defensive formation.
+Multiple offensive/defensive plays/formations will be expanded in the future.